 The grade of a cancer tells you how the cancer might behave.
 The grade depends on what the cells look like, as well as other factors including:

 - how many cells are dividing (the mitotic count) – this shows how quickly the cancer might grow

 - how much dying tissue there is (necrosis)

 Your doctor looks to see if there are certain gene changes in the cancer cells.
 These tests are also called biomarker or molecular studies.
 The results of these tests help the doctors work out your type of thyroid cancer.

 Differentiated thyroid cancer

-This type is more common in women and is usually diagnosed in younger people.
+This is the most common type of thyroid cancer.
+It is more common in women and is most common in people in their 30s and 40s.